To book Mark Pollock (Ireland) please contact your JLA Agent.

 Mark has rowed for his country, run across the Gobi desert and trekked to the South Pole.
 Even more impressively he undertook these achievements after losing his sight.
-Less than a year after returning from the Pole, a fall left Mark paralysed and facing months of gruelling rehabilitation, but his will remains unbreakable and with the aid of a ReWalk suit he’s regaining movement and proving the power of never giving up.
+Less than a year after returning from the Pole, a fall left Mark paralysed and facing months of gruelling rehabilitation.
+With a personal mission to cure paralysis, Mark discusses resilience, adversity and the intersection between technology and humans for the future of medicine.

 Adventurer, athlete and author, Mark Pollock was the first blind person to race to the South Pole.
 He has competed in ultraendurance races in extreme environments, including running six marathons in seven days across the Gobi desert, the Everest Marathon and the Dead Sea Ultra Marathon in Jordan.
 After ten years of extraordinary challenges around the world, Mark fell from a second story window, leaving him paralysed from the waist down.